Krutsch/hydro-js/README.md

 returns: `ReturnType<typeof reactive>`

-In order to track a ternary, that is being used in a template literal, this function has to be used.
-The proxy parameter is optional if the first parameter is a Proxy.
-Otherwise, a function is being executed, whenever the Proxy value changes, which will update the DOM to either the trueVal or the falseVal
+In order to track a ternary in a template literal, this function has to be used.
+The proxy parameter is optional if the first parameter is a reactive Proxy.
+Otherwise, a function is being executed, whenever the Proxy value changes, which will update the DOM to either the trueVal or the falseVal.
-(it will also execute truVal/falseVal, if it is a function).

 ### unset

 args: ReturnType<typeof reactive>

-Deletes the Proxy object.
+Deletes the Proxy object and removes Observer.
 This is important to keep memory low.

 ### hydro